pachyderm/pachyderm/doc/deployment/deploy_custom.md

 The VolumeClaimTemplate manifests will be identical regardless of whether `aws`, `google` or `azure` is specified, when using StatefulSets.
 That's not the case for static volumes, of course.
-At the very end is the `--dry-run` flag, mostly used for saving the deployment to a file.

 ### Object store configuration